NWUHEP/ntupleProducer/README.txt

  Log.
 It's better than bad it's good.
 2012 Sep 12
-  * Tagging with B11-02
+  * Tagging with B11-03
-  * Forgetting about JPT corrections - the are wrong.
+  * Forgetting about JPT corrections - they are wrong.
     Maybe we could correct them afterwards.

 2012 Sep 07